sylvainbx/rust-book-fr/FRENCH/src/ch17-03-oo-design-patterns.md

 structure `Publier`, qui implémente `Etat`.

 <!--
-Similar to `request_review`, if we call the `approve` method on a `Draft`, it will have no effect because it will return `self`.
+Similar to the way `request_review` on `PendingReview` works, if we call the `approve` method on a `Draft`, it will have no effect because `approve` will return `self`.
 When we call `approve` on `PendingReview`, it returns a new, boxed instance of the `Published` struct.
 The `Published` struct implements the `State` trait, and for both the `request_review` method and the `approve` method, it returns itself, because the post should stay in the `Published` state in those cases.
 -->

-Comme pour `demander_relecture`, si nous faisons appel à la méthode `approuver` sur un `Brouillon`, cela n'aura pas d'effet car elle va retourner `self`.
+Comme pour la façon de fonctionner de `demander_relecture` sur `EnRelecture`, si nous faisons appel à la méthode `approuver` sur un `Brouillon`, cela n'aura pas d'effet car `approuver` va retourner `self`.
 Lorsque nous appellerons `approuver` sur `EnRelecture`, elle va retourner une nouvelle instance de la structure `Publier` dans une instance de `Box`.
 La structure `Publier` implémente le trait `Etat`, et pour chacune des méthodes `demander_relecture` et `approuver`, elle va retourner elle-même, car le billet doit rester à l'état `Publier` dans ce cas-là.

 <!--
-Now we need to update the `content` method on `Post`: if the state is `Published`, we want to return the value in the post’s `content` field;
-otherwise, we want to return an empty string slice, as shown in Listing 17-17:
+Now we need to update the `content` method on `Post`.
+We want the value returned from `content` to depend on the current state of the `Post`, so we're going to have the `Post` delegate to a `content` method defined on its `state`, as shown in Listing 17-17:
 -->

-Nous devons maintenant modifier la méthode `contenu` sur `Billet` : si l'état est `Publier`, nous voulons retourner la valeur du champ `contenu` du billet ;
-sinon nous retournons une slice de chaîne de caractères vide, comme dans l'encart 17-17 :
+Nous devons maintenant modifier la méthode `contenu` sur `Billet`.
+Nous souhaitons que la valeur retournée par `contenu` dépende de l'état actuel du `Billet`, donc nous allons faire en sorte que le `Billet` délègue sa logique à une méthode `contenu` défini sur son `etat`, comme dans l'encart 17-17 :

 <!--
 <span class="filename">Filename: src/lib.rs</span>